 Followed by an online taster poetry therapy workshop.
-I used the poem "Island" from The Collected Poems of Langston Hughes as a springboard for writing and discussions.
+I used a poem from The Collected Poems of Langston Hughes as a springboard for writing and discussions.
 Langston Hughes, was an African American poet, social activist, and central figure in the Harlem Renaissance.

 A series of 3 online workshops using expressive writing and biblio-poetry therapy techniques to explore racism and identity.
 After the killing of George Floyd, myself and Victoria Field were moved to start a more open conversation about racism in all its forms.

 Are you yearning to spend time in nature again?
 Are you contemplating what you could do with your life when lockdown is over?